Parliamentary.ai

 Overview

-This bill aims to replace mandatory daily collective worship in non-religious state schools in England with a daily assembly focused on spiritual, moral, social, and cultural education for all pupils, regardless of their beliefs.
-It also makes provision for voluntary acts of worship.
+This bill aims to replace mandatory daily collective worship in state schools in England without a designated religious character with a daily assembly focused on spiritual, moral, social, and cultural education for all pupils, regardless of their beliefs.
+It ensures that voluntary acts of worship can still occur but are not school-organized.

 Description